 Investors who lost money with NASDAQ: VWE shares should contact the Shareholders Foundation in connection with the Lawsuit filed against Vintage Wine Estates, Inc.

-/EIN News/ -- SAN DIEGO, Dec.
-13, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announces that a lawsuit is pending for certain investors in shares of Vintage Wine Estates, Inc. (NASDAQ: VWE).
+SAN DIEGO, Dec.
+13, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announces that a lawsuit is pending for certain investors in shares of Vintage Wine Estates, Inc. VWE.

-Investors who purchased Vintage Wine Estates, Inc. (NASDAQ: VWE) shares prior to October 2021 and continue to hold any of their NASDAQ: VWE shares have also certain options and should contact the Shareholders Foundation at mail@shareholdersfoundation.com or call +1(858) 779 - 1554.
+Investors who purchased Vintage Wine Estates, Inc. VWE shares prior to October 2021 and continue to hold any of their NASDAQ: VWE shares have also certain options and should contact the Shareholders Foundation at mail@shareholdersfoundation.com or call +1(858) 779 - 1554.

 On November 14, 2022, a lawsuit was filed against Vintage Wine Estates, Inc. over alleged Securities Laws Violations.
 The plaintiff alleges that the defendants failed to disclose to investors that, due to a material weakness related to its inventory controls and procedures, the Company lacked a reasonable basis to report inventory metrics, that the Company understated its overhead burden in certain quarters, thereby overstating its adjusted EBITDA, that, as a result of the foregoing, Vintage Wine was reasonably likely to incur significant charges to restate prior reporting, and that as a result, Defendants' statements about its business, operations, and prospects were materially false and misleading and/or lacked reasonable basis at all relevant times.

-Those who purchased Vintage Wine Estates, Inc. (NASDAQ: VWE) shares should contact the Shareholders Foundation, Inc.
+Those who purchased Vintage Wine Estates, Inc. VWE shares should contact the Shareholders Foundation, Inc.

 CONTACT: